 The hook: Before Spencer (Troian Bellisario) exposed boyfriend Toby (Keegan Allen) as part of the A-team on Tuesday, a pair of fiery tracks set the mood as the Liars and the A-team independently plotted against one another.
 Etheridge delivered classic writhing guitar rock, while the self-proclaimed “Tumblr Glitch Pop” sounds of MS MR sealed the deal in scheming set piece.

-Read Tanner Stransky’s Burning Questions with Bellisario and executive producer I. Marlene King
+Read Tanner Stransky’s Burning Questions about him buying a new car with Bellisario and executive producer I. Marlene King

 CSI: NY (CBS)